Two-legged tie

-Then the aggregate score will be Team A 5–3 Team B, meaning team A wins the tie.
+then the aggregate score will be Team-A 4–3 Team-B, meaning team A wins the tie.
 In some competitions, a tie is considered to be drawn if each team wins one leg, regardless of the aggregate score.
 Two-legged ties can be used in knockout cup competitions and playoffs.

-In North America, the equivalent term is home-and-home series or, if decided by aggregate, two-game total-goals series.
+In North America, the equivalent term is home-and-away series or, if decided by aggregate, two-game total-goals series.

 Use

-In association football, two-legged ties are used in the later stages of many international club tournaments, including the UEFA Champions League and the Copa Libertadores; in many domestic cup competitions, including the Coppa Italia and the Copa del Rey; in domestic league play-offs, including the Football League play-offs; and in national-team playoffs in some qualification tournaments, including FIFA World Cup qualification.
+In association football, two-legged ties are used in the later stages of many international club tournaments, including the UEFA Champions League and the Copa Libertadores; in many domestic cup competitions, including the Coppa Italia and the Copa del Rey; in domestic league play-offs, including the English Football League play-offs; and in national-team playoffs in some qualification tournaments, including FIFA World Cup qualification.

 In ice hockey, the National Hockey League used two-game, total-goals series in the early years of its playoffs.
 It applied to all its playoffs from 1918 to 1926, and the early rounds until 1937, when it completed the switch to best-of-n series; Rendez-vous '87 (which pitted a team of NHL All-Stars against the Soviet Union) was the only two-legged tie to be held in the league's history after 1937.
 The NCAA Men's Ice Hockey Championship also used a two-game total goals format for much of its history.
+The Champions Hockey League has been using two-legged ties for its playoffs (except for the final) since its first season in 2015.

 In rugby union, two-legged matches are used in the qualifying stages of the Rugby World Cup.
 The semifinals of the Italian National Championship of Excellence are also two-legged, as are the semifinals and final of England's second-tier league, the RFU Championship.

 In basketball, the two top European club competitions, the Euroleague and Eurocup, both use two-legged ties in the qualifying rounds that determine the clubs advancing to each competition's group phase.
 The Eurocup also uses two-legged ties in its quarterfinal round, which will be a separate phase of the competition starting in 2009–10.
 The French Pro A league used two-legged ties in all of its playoff rounds, except for the one-off final, until the 2006–07 season.
 At that time, all of its playoff rounds leading up to the final, which remained a single match through 2011–12, were changed to best-of-three series.
 The final changed to best-of-five starting in 2012–13.